 - Breast cancer continues to be the most common cancer diagnosed among New Jersey women.
 White women had the highest breast cancer incidence rates, and Black women had the second highest rates.
-Asian or Pacific Islander (API) and Hispanic women had lower breast cancer incidence rates compared to the other groups. - White women had the highest lung cancer incidence rates, followed by Black women.
-Hispanic and API women had lower lung cancer incidence rates compared to the other groups. - Black women had the highest colon and rectum cancer incidence rates, while API women had the lowest rates. - White women had the highest uterine\ cancer incidence rates, and API women had the lowest rates. - White women also had the highest thyroid cancer incidence rates, and Black women had the lowest rates.
+Asian or Pacific Islander (API) and Hispanic women had lower breast cancer incidence rates compared to the other groups. - White women have the highest lung cancer incidence rates, followed by Black women.
+Hispanic and API women continue to have lower lung cancer incidence rates compared to the other groups. - Black women have slightly higher colon and rectum cancer incidence rates, while API women continue to have the lowest rates. - White women have slightly higher uterine cancer incidence rates, while API women continue to have the lowest rates. - White women continue to have the highest thyroid cancer incidence rates, and Black women had the lowest rates.

-\Uterine cancer is also referred to as Corpus and Uterus, NOS
+Note-Uterine cancer is also referred to as Corpus and Uterus, NOS

-ANNUAL REPORT EXCERPT
+ANNUAL REPORT

-Five Leading Sites of New Cancer Cases: Rates\ by Gender, Race and Ethnicity, 2012-2016
+Five Leading Sites of New Cancer Cases: Rates by Gender, Race and Ethnicity, 2015-2019